-

 Step Five: Updating the Task Record

 By now you should have a symmetrical branching system with a Create Record action on all of them.
 We now have to do the final step and add the Update Triggering Record action to each branch.
-We are going full circle and updating the Task that we originally used to trigger the workflow.
-Starting at the first branch again, click on the + button to bring up the Add Element menu.
-Search and select Update Triggering Record.
-Configure the below parameters:
+We are going full circle and updating the Task

-• Label= Update Awaiting Dispatch Task
+Update Awaiting Dispatch Task

-• API Name= Update_Awaiting_Dispatch_Task
+- API Name=

-• How to Find Records to Update and Set Their Values= use the task record that triggered the flow
+- How to Find Records to Update and Set Their Values=

-• Condition Requirements to Update Record= None - Always Update Record
+None - Always Update Record

 Click on Done.
 Like the Create Records action, we have to add a Update Triggering Record action to each branch for each relevant tag.
 So working down your branches, following the same process and format, add the Update Triggering Record action to each branch until every branch has one configured on it.